tpathre/EAVR-DEMO-DDW/README.md

 ## For Max

 1. Open audio-EAVR-DEM-DDW.maxpat Max patch from the audio-Max folder.

-### Settings

 2. Go to File --> Show Package Manager.
-Install Sadam Library and Max SDk.
+Install Sadam Library and Max sdk.
-3. Go to
+3. Go to Options --> Audio Status.
+Set the audio driver, input device and output device.

-2. Add the paths for the BRIR folders and cppIntegration.dll.
+4. Add the paths for the BRIR folders and cppIntegration.dll.

-3. Audio status

 ## For Unity